Unification of bosonic and fermionic theories of spin liquids on the kagome lattice: Introduction

 In this paper we establish the general connection between different $Z_2$ SLs in \bsr~and \fsr.
-We show that $Z_2$ SLs constructed by projecting bilinear mean-field ansatz in \bsr~(Schwinger-boson representation) never have symmetry-protected gapless edge states.
-This important observation allows us to determine how visons transform under symmetry in Schwinger-boson $Z_2$ SLs, and to further relate a Schwinger-boson state to one in \fsr. {Since a bosonic spinon and vison fuse to a fermionic spinon, the corresponding PSGs, roughly speaking, follow a product rule.
-However, crucially, in some cases such as the PSG relating to inversion symmetry \cite{Essin2013}, extra phase factors enter, modifying the naive fusion rule.
+We show that $Z_2$ SLs constructed by projecting parton mean-field states in \bsr~(Schwinger-boson representation) cannot host symmetry-protected gapless edge states.
+This important observation allows us to determine how visons transform under symmetry in Schwinger-boson $Z_2$ SLs, and to further relate a Schwinger-boson state to an Abrikosov-fermion one.
+Since a bosonic spinon and vison fuse to a fermionic spinon as shown in (\ref{fusion rules}), their corresponding PSG coefficients naively should follow a product rule.
+However crucially, in some cases such as the PSG coefficients involving inversion symmetry\cite{Essin2013}, extra twist factors enter, modifying the naive fusion rule.
 Here we identify two additional instances where such nontrivial PSG fusion rules occur, as explained in Section \ref{sec:nontrivial fusion}.
-(In forthcoming work, related results are established using different techniques \cite{QiFu2014,Zaletel2014}).
-This allows us to show that indeed the bosonic $Q_1=Q_2$ state\cite{Sachdev1992} is equivalent to the fermionic $Z_2[0,\pi]\beta$ state\cite{Lu2011}.
-Indeed all eight SBMF states have Abrikosov fermion counterparts (see Table \ref{tab:ansatz}).
-Part of these correspondences can also be inferred from \Ref{Yang2012} using wavefunction methods.
+Related results can also be established using different techniques\cite{Zaletel2015,Qi2015}.